List of Married... with Children episodes

-The Fox sitcom Married... with Children aired its pilot on April 5, 1987, and its series finale aired on May 5, 1997, with the episode "The Desperate Half-Hour (Part 1)" and "How to Marry a Moron (Part 2)".
-A total of 259 original episodes aired during the program's run.
+The American television sitcom Married... with Children aired its pilot episode on April 5, 1987, and its series finale aired on May 5, 1997, with the episode "The Desperate Half-Hour (Part 1)" and "How to Marry a Moron (Part 2)".
+A total of 259 original episodes aired on Fox during the series' run.
 All 11 seasons are available on DVD, in Region 1.
 The list is ordered by the episodes' original air dates.
 Specials that aired during a regular season run are highlighted in yellow in the list.
 A season 3 episode, "I'll See You in Court", is known as the "lost episode" and did not air in North America until June 18, 2002, five years after the series' original run.

 An animated revival of the series with the original cast returning was revealed to be in the works in May 2022.